 A significant body of literature has developed over the last three decades dealing with management issues in information systems (IS).
 A series of studies and published articles have periodically identified and ranked key issues, with the Society for Information Management (SIM) the first to uncover and publish key issues facing its members in 1980.
 Subsequent formal and informal studies have addressed IS issues within countries, regions and industries.
-These studies offer a strategic insight into the main challenges facing Chief Information Officers (CIO) for the next three- to five-years (Gottschalk, 2000).
+These studies offer a strategic insight into the main challenges facing Chief Information Officers (CIO) for the next three- to five-years (Gottschalk 2000).

 This study set out to identify the key information system issues faced by CIOs in South Africa in 2004, to examine how the rating of key issues in South Africa has changed over time, and to examine whether the globally predicted key issues hold true for South Africa.
+The effect of factors such as industry and outsourcing were considered.

-The importance of this study is that it identified key issues faced by CIOs, and questioned the possible effect of socio-economic issues on the CIO issues.
-It was envisaged that the study would contribute to the growing body of knowledge of key information systems issues not only in South Africa, but also globally, as well as highlight the importance and potential impact of socio-economic issues on information systems issues.
+It was envisaged that the study would contribute to the growing body of knowledge of key information systems issues not only in South Africa, but also globally.
 The specific objectives of the study were to:

-- consider the challenges facing South African businesses - determine the key issues amongst CIOs within South Africa - compare the results with previous South African and other international studies - consider whether the issues differ for companies operating in different industry segments (manufacturing and non-manufacturing) - consider whether the issues differ between organisations with different patterns of sourcing Information Technology (IT) services provision (i.e. in-house, outsourced, or a combination of in-house and outsourcing).
+- determine the current key issues amongst CIOs within South Africa - compare the results with previous South African and International studies - consider whether the issues differ for companies operating in different industry segments (manufacturing and non-manufacturing)

+• consider whether the issues differ between organisations with different patterns of sourcing Information Technology (IT) services provision (i.e. in-house, outsourced, or a combination of in-house and outsourcing).

 The paper proceeds as follows.
-First some of the challenges facing South Africa are considered.
-Then an understanding of the current literature on researches that have been undertaken regarding information systems management issues is undertaken.
+First an understanding of the current literature on researches that have been undertaken regarding information systems management issues is undertaken.
 This is followed by a description of the methodology and presentation of the findings.

-2. BACKGROUND
+BACKGROUND